In the Real World

 And the blue shirt matrix looks like this:

-Naturally, your manager wonders how many with logo shirts there are in either color for each size.
+Naturally, your manager wonders how many shirts with logos there are in either color for each size.
 No problem!
+You've got it all laid out, matrix-style.